Smarter Balanced Assessment SystemLatest information about the new generation of English-language arts/Literacy and mathematics assessments.

-The Smarter Balanced Assessment System utilizes computer adaptive tests and performance tasks that allow students to show what they know and are able to do.
-This system is based on the Common Core State Standards (CCSS) for English–language arts (ELA) and mathematics.
+The Smarter Balanced assessment system utilizes computer-adaptive tests and performance tasks that allow students to show what they know and are able to do.
+This system is based on the Common Core State Standards (CCSS) for English language arts/literacy (ELA) and mathematics.
+The Smarter Balanced assessment system has three components designed to support teaching and learning throughout the year: the summative assessments, the interim assessments, and the Digital Library of formative assessment tools.

 - Summative Assessments

-In grades 3 through 8 and 11 for ELA and mathematics.
+In grades three through eight and eleven for ELA and mathematics.
 The summative assessments are administered as part of the California Assessment of Student Performance and Progress (CAASPP) System.

 - Interim Assessments

-Designed to improve and promote teaching and learning by providing information that can be used to monitor student progress toward mastery of the Common Core State Standards.
-These optional resources are available to all K–12 teachers in ELA and mathematics.
+Designed to improve and promote teaching and learning by providing information that can be used to monitor student progress toward mastery of the CCSS.
+These optional resources are available to all kindergarten through grade twelve (K–12) teachers in ELA and mathematics.

 - Digital Library

 Consists of tools and practices designed to help teachers utilize formative assessment processes for improved teaching and learning in all grades.
-These optional resources are available to all K–12 teachers.
+These optional resources are available to all California educators.

 To receive regular updates and the latest information about the CAASPP system, including the Smarter Balanced assessment systems, join the California Department of Education’s CAASPP e-mail list by sending a blank e-mail to email@example.com.